New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the remote_dev_prepare tool do? +

 One-shot remote/self-hosted dev setup: clone or update a repo on an owned Yaver device, set that repo as the target's yaver-code workdir, optionally install mobile dependencies, and return next MCP actions for browser/mobile testing.
 This is the preferred flow when a user says to develop on Magara or another self-hosted machine instead of the local computer.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does remote_dev_prepare accept? +